 As a result, your site’s A record will include the domain name/host (example.com), as well as the host’s location (IPv4 address), type (A), and TTL (time to live).
 It’s the most often utilized DNS record.

 The second one is the Start Of Authority record or SOA record for short.
 It is the one that is critical to understand.
 Why?
 Because it depicts the Start of the Authoritative DNS zone.
 This DNS record offers a lot of helpful information for the DNS zone.
 This DNS record is necessary if you want your network to function smoothly and without problems.
 It directs traffic to the primary DNS server.
-The DNS administrator’s information and contact information are stored in the SOA record.
+The DNS administrator’s information and contact information are stored in the SOA record and details related to zone transfers.
 It also contains a number of parameters, such as the domain serial number.
 It’s important to note that each DNS zone should only have one SOA record.

 The PTR record is the following one.
 You can frequently find it as a Pointer record.
 We use it to execute backchecks and to reverse the A record.
 What is the mechanism behind it?
 It links a hostname to a specific IP address (IPv4 or IPv6).
 We need it because the rest of the world’s servers may request verification that an IP address matches a hostname before accepting a service, communicating, or doing anything else.
 As a result, we routinely employ it in host authentication.